stevecoding/azure-synapse-analytics-day/01-explore-data-lake.md

 The tasks you will perform in this exercise are:

-- Explore the Data Lake with SQL Analytics on-demand and Spark
+- Explore the Data Lake with SQL On-demand and Spark
-  - Task 1 - Explore the Data Lake with SQL Analytics on-demand
+  - Task 1 - Explore the Data Lake with Synapse SQL On-demand
-  - Task 2 - Explore the Data Lake with Spark
+  - Task 2 - Explore the Data Lake with Synapse Spark

-## Task 1 - Explore the Data Lake with SQL Analytics on-demand
+## Task 1 - Explore the data lake with Azure Synapse SQL On-demand

-In this task, you will browse your data lake using SQL on-demand.
+In this task, you will browse your data lake using SQL On-demand.

 1. In a web browser, navigate to the Azure portal (`https://portal.azure.com`) and then select **Resource groups**.